 What is Colander Used For?

 A colander is a large and deep bowl with drainage holes.
 It is available mainly in metal, silicon, plastic, and aluminum options.
 Typically, home cooks or chefs use the tool to remove liquids from solids.
-People use it for large pieces of foods such as draining pasta, rinsing vegetables, or meats.
+People use it for large pieces of food such as draining pasta and rinsing vegetables, or meats.

 A colander is useful when you bring a pack of green leafy vegetables or fruits from the market, and they need to wash.
 Put veggies on the colander and wash them under the tap water.
 It ensures water keeps out while veggies are inside the bowl and become dirt-free.
 The colander has a base so it can independently stand under the tap.

 You can relate colanders to a large cooking bowl that can accommodate family-sized portions of foods.
 Many use cookware in more decorative ways.
 You can keep it in the countertop containers for washed products.